 Este proyecto es un recurso para estudiantes y académicos y académicas de la esclavitud y la emancipación en el mundo Atlántico.
 Cada pieza de legislación ha sido traducida al inglés y al español o portugués y se puede consultar en la sección «Leyes».
 En esta página web también se puede encontrar un breve ensayo histórico como introducción y una lista de «Lecturas sugeridas» para profundizar más en el tema.

 The Free Womb Project ha sido creado por la Dra.
 Yesenia Barragán, que en este momento es profesora asistente en la Facultad de Historia de la Universidad Rutgers.
 La Dra.
 Barragán es historiadora de América Latina y del Caribe en la era moderna y su foco de interés es la historia de la América Afrolatina y de la diáspora africana en este continente durante el siglo xix.
 Su libro Freedom Captives: Slavery and Gradual Emancipation on the Colombian Black Pacific (Cambridge UP, 2021) investiga el proceso de abolición gradual de la esclavitud en la región del Chocó, en el Pacífico colombiano y de población mayoritariamente negra, entre 1821 y 1852.
-Freedom’s Captives ganó el 2022 Best Book Award for the 19th Century Section of the Latin American Studies Association y una Honorable Mention en el 2022 Michael Jiménez Prize for the Colombia Section of the Latin American Studies Association.
+Freedom’s Captives ganó el 2022 Wesley-Logan Prize para el mejor libro sobre la diaspora Africana de la American Historical Association and the Association for the Study of African American Life & History, el 2022 Best Book Award for the 19th Century Section of the Latin American Studies Association (LASA), el 2023 Early Career Book Prize del Center for Cultural Analysis at Rutgers University, Honorable Mention para el 2022 Michael Jiménez Prize de la Colombia Section of LASA, and era Finalist para el 2022 Outstanding First Book Prize de la Association for the Study of the Worldwide African Diaspora (ASWAD).
+Una traducción del libro, Cautivas de la libertad: Esclavitud y emancipación gradual en el Pacífico negro Colombianofue publicado por Planeta Colombia/Ediciones Universidad de los Andes (Bogotá, Colombia) en 2023.

-Este proyecto ha sido posible gracias al apoyo financiero del Venture Fund of the Society of Fellows de Dartmouth College.
+Este proyecto ha sido posible gracias al apoyo financiero del Venture Fund of the Society of Fellows de Dartmouth College y Rutgers University.